IEK-5/freespa/DOC.md

     #define _FREESPA_EV_OK         0  // All OK
     #define _FREESPA_EV_SUNABOVE   1  // Sun always above (e.g. midnight sun)
     #define _FREESPA_EV_SUNBELOW  -1  // Sun always below (e.g. polar night)

+## Input Data Ranges
+There are some limits to the accepted input ranges of various arguments.
+In general freespa does not limit much and thus allows for some pretty unreasonable input, use at your own discretion.

+Valid input to freespa routines adheres to *at least* the following ranges:

+- ΔUT1:  -1 ≤ ΔUT1 ≤1
+- longitude: -π ≤ lon ≤ π
+- latitude: -π/2 ≤ lat ≤ π/2
+- elevation: Rearth < E, where Rearth = 6378136.6 m
+- pressure: 0 ≤ p ≤ 5000
+- Temperature: -273.15 °C ≤ T

+No other limits are imposed on other input variables, such as Δt, thus the limits depends on the underlying data types.

 ## Main SPA Routines
 The main routine to compute the real solar position is: